Wikikiki.com 20240919 180433 00001

 Also Read: Sean Diddy Combs Arrested in New York Amid Sex Trafficking Allegations

-The Lebanon explosion news highlights how at least 20 people died in this second wave, with many more injured including civilians.
+The Lebanon news highlights how at least 20 people died in this second wave, with many more injured including civilians.

 The Lebanese Red Cross reported that over 30 ambulances were dispatched to the scene of the explosions in Beirut’s southern suburbs, southern Lebanon and the Bekaa Valley.